Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: Simulation results and Discussions

 \section{Simulation results and Discussions}

-To study the effect of various system parameters such as $\alpha, \beta, \eta$ and distance between the nodes, the analytical results are plotted along with simulation results.
-The numerical simulations are carried by averaging over a million ($10^6$) independent random realizations of the Nakagami-m fading channels $\h_1, \h_2, \h_3 \text{ and } \h_4$.
+In this Section, some representative numerical examples are depicted in order to study the effect of various system parameters on the outage performance.
+The analytical results have been validated through Monte Carlo simulations.
+The numerical simulations are carried by averaging over $10^6$ independent random realizations of the Nakagami-$m$ fading channels $\h_1, \h_2 \text{ and } \h_3$.
 The results for each protocol are plotted separately and various modes and protocols are compared with each other in terms of outage.
-Unless otherwise specified, the AWGN noise variance is taken to be equal along all channels, and the SNR $\frac{\P_\p}{\sigma^2}=40$ dB.
-The path loss exponent $v$=3 which is true in cases concerning urban areas(\cite{meyrdigital,nasir2013relaying}).
-The nodes are placed such that the distances between the links $\PT-\ST=\ST-\PR=1$m and $\ST-\SR=\PT-\SR=0.5$m as justified by \cite{mousavifar2014wireless,vashistha2015outage}.
-The energy harvesting efficiency($\eta$) is taken to be 1, and the threshold rates $\R_\p$=$\R_\s$=1 bit/sec/Hz.
-The optimal values for $\alpha(0<\alpha<1)$ and $\beta(0<\beta<1)$ are those values, which minimize the system outage of primary and secondary systems.
+Unless otherwise specified, the AWGN noise variance is taken to be equal along all channels, and the SNR, $\frac{\P_\p}{\sigma^2}=43$ dB.
+The path loss exponent $v$ = 3 which holds in cases concerning urban areas (\cite{meyrdigital,nasir2013relaying}).
+The nodes are placed such that the normalized distances between the links $\PT-\ST=\ST-\PR$ = 1 m and $\ST-\SR=\PT-\SR$ = 0.5 m, as in \cite{mousavifar2014wireless,vashistha2015outage}.
+The energy harvesting efficiency $\zeta$ is taken to be 1, and the threshold rates $\R_\p$ = $\R_\s$ = 1 bit/sec/Hz.
+The optimal values for $\alpha$ $(0<\alpha<1)$ and $\beta$ $(0<\beta<1)$ are those values, which minimize the system outage of primary and secondary systems.
 We note that the obtained results only show performance upper bounds, as many factors like packet loss, errors and practically achieved values of parameters which would further decrease the throughput are not considered here.